History of opium in China: Domestication and suppression in the Qing dynasty

-Once the turmoil caused by the mid-century Taiping Rebellion died down, the economy came to depend on opium to play several roles.
+Once the turmoil caused by the mid-19th century Taiping Rebellion died down, the economy came to depend on opium to play several roles.
 Merchants found the substance useful as a substitute for cash, as it was readily accepted in the interior provinces such as Sichuan and Yunnan while the drug weighed less than the equivalent amount of copper.
 Since poppies could be grown in almost any soil or weather, cultivation quickly spread.
 Local officials could then meet their tax quotas by relying on poppy growers even in areas where other crops had not recovered.
 Although the government continued to require suppression, local officials often merely went through the motions both because of bribery and because they wanted to avoid antagonizing local farmers who depended on this lucrative crop.
 One official complained that when people heard a government inspector was coming, they would merely pull up a few poppy stalks to spread by the side of the road to give the appearance of complying.
-A provincial governor observed that opium, once regarded as a poison, was now treated in the same way as tea or rice.
-In the Qing dynasty all aspects of society had been affected by opium by the 1800s.
+A provincial governor observed that opium, once regarded as a poison, was treated in the same way as tea or rice.
+In the Qing dynasty all aspects of society had been affected by opium by the 19th century.
 Recreational use of opium expanded to all areas of China from the urban inland to the rural county sides.
 It also filtered down from the urban elites and middle class to the lower, working class citizens.
-By the 1880s, even governors who had initially suppressed opium smoking and poppy production now depended on opium taxes.
-This coincided with the introduction of hypodermic morphine injection to China, a significantly more potent and, thus, more economical form of opiate consumption.
+By the 1880s, even governors who had initially suppressed opium smoking and poppy production depended on opium taxes.
+This coincided with the introduction of hypodermic morphine injection to China, a significantly more potent and thus more economical form of opiate consumption.
 It quickly rose in popularity and began to rival opium smoking in some areas, further exacerbating the drug addiction issue.